“Nothing in the word is weaker than water, but against the hard and the strong, nothing outdoes it.”

 The concept behind this definition is to go beyond the customary separation between the “styles”, by using postures and studying Kata which belong to Shotokan, Goju Ryu, Wado Ryu, Shito Ryu and so on (like Kan Ku Dai, Wan Shu, the 5 Pinan, Matsumura etc).
 The idea (or better, the ambition) is to retrieve the original structures developed by Master Funakoshi Gichin.

-In the above picture I was performing one part of the practical assignment required for obtaining the black belt: my own Kata (or “form”), which I had to create by using any technique I had learnt until then.
+In this picture I was performing one part of the practical assignment required for obtaining the black belt: my own Kata (or “form”), which I had to create by using any technique I had learnt until then.
 It was based on 15 opponents coming from multiple directions, and I gave it the name “Fuyu no sora”, meaning “Winter sky”.